lino-framework/book/docs/dev/overview.rst

   ... .

-- The :mod:`lino_book` package contains the source code of what you are reading right now, plus demo projects and examples, and the big test suite for the whole Lino framework.
+- The :mod:`lino_book` package contains the source code of what you are reading right now, a collection of demo projects and examples (:mod:`lino_book.projects`), and the big test suite for the whole Lino framework.
 The book package is not published on PyPI because that would make no sense.
 You use it by cloning the repository from GitHub.

 - Lino applications covered by the Lino Book: